 Vincent Bayonne: Preserver

-A medic in the Vietnam war, Vincent Bayonne settled in Central City because he couldn’t go home.
-He’d seen too much death, barbarity, and destruction to believe in the things that led him to war.
+After serving as a medic in the Vietnam War, Vincent Bayonne settled in Central City.
+He’d seen too much death, barbarity, and destruction to believe in the things that brought him to Southeast Asia.
+He’d changed, and his hometown no longer felt like home.

-After passing the detective’s exam, Bayonne saw in narcotics an opportunity to preserve society, to erode a driving force for chaos and barbarity.
+After passing the detective’s exam, Bayonne looked to narcotics for an opportunity to erode a driving force for chaos and barbarity.
 Unfortunately, life undercover as a disgruntled, self-destructive Vietnam veteran hit a little too close to the truth.
-Bayonne found precious few ways to preserve the promise of civilization and too many ways to erode the boundaries between his reality and his undercover identity.
+Bayonne found precious few ways to serve or protect and too many ways to erode the boundaries between his reality and his undercover identity.

-In Vietnam, he couldn’t stop the killing, but he could help heal the wounded.
-As a patrolman, he couldn’t stop crime, but he could defend the line between possibility and chaos.
-In narcotics, he couldn’t eradicate addiction, but he could hold the chaos at bay.
-In homicide, Detective Bayonne found the mission he needed, the ultimate riddle.
+In Vietnam, he couldn’t stop the killing, but he could heal the wounded.
+As a patrolman, he couldn’t stop crime, but he could hold the line between civilization and chaos.
+In narcotics, he couldn’t eradicate addiction, but he could suppress the substances that destroyed.
+In homicide, Detective Bayonne discovered the question he’d been too afraid to ask his entire adult life.

 Why would one human kill another?

-Ultimately, Bayonne discovered himself incapable of preserving civilization.
+Ultimately, death never left him.
+Bayonne couldn’t preserve the tattered beliefs he held dear.
 Try as he might, he couldn’t hold the center.
-Too many forces pushed against him, and the center kept sliding further and further into chaos.
+Too many forces pushed against him, and he slid toward chaos.

 Only time will tell.